spantaleev/SftpMan/README.rst

 ---------------------------------------

+⚠️ **Warning**: This CLI application and library has been rewritten in Rust.
+See `sftpman-rs`_.
+This old Python-based software is no longer maintained.

 SftpMan consists of a Command Line and a GTK application (packaged separately) that make it simpler to setup and mount SSHFS/SFTP file systems.

 The idea was to develop a simple CLI/GUI application for Linux that can be used to manage SFTP systems.